luisherranz/deepsignal/README.md

 - **Tiny (less than 1Kb)**: `deepsignal` is designed to be lightweight and has a minimal footprint, making it easy to include in your projects.
 It's just a small wrapper around `@preact/signals-core`.
 - **Full array support**: `deepsignal` fully supports arrays, including nested arrays.
 - **Deep**: `deepsignal` converts nested objects and arrays to deep signal objects/arrays, allowing you to create fully reactive data structures.
-- **Lazy initialization**: `deepsignal` uses lazy initialization, which means that signals are only created when they are accessed for the first time.
+- **Lazy initialization**: `deepsignal` uses lazy initialization, which means that signals and proxies are only created when they are accessed for the first time.
 This reduces the initialization time to almost zero and improves the overall performance in cases where you only need to observe a small subset of the object's properties.
 - **Stable references**: `deepsignal` uses stable references, which means that the same `Proxy` instances will be returned for the same objects so they can exist in different places of the data structure, just like regular JavaScript objects.
 - **Automatic derived state**: getters are automatically converted to computeds instead of signals.
 - **TypeScript support**: `deepsignal` is written in TypeScript and includes type definitions, so you can use it seamlessly with your TypeScript projects, including access to the signal and the peek value through the prefixes `state.$prop` and `state.$$prop`.

+The most important feature is that **it just works**.
+You don't need to do anything special.
+Just create an object, mutate it normally and all your components will know when they need to rerender.

 ## Installation